AbhiramMannam/AbhiramMannam/index.md

 ***University of Utah, Salt Lake City, UT***

-Career Success Intern, Data Analyst             June 2023 – Present
+Career Success Intern, Data Analyst

 - Conducted in-depth analysis of university career statistics by analyzing and designing interactive salesforce dashboards.
 - Collaborated with a diverse team of 50+ students on a multifaceted project to facilitate informed career choices and academic planning through data analysis, marketing strategy development, and graphic design.

 ***David Eccles School of Business, Salt Lake City, UT***

-Teaching Assistant												    August 2023 – December 2023
+Teaching Assistant

 - Coordinated with the professor to develop lecture materials and practice exercises (Learn R + Statistics).
 - Managed boot camps and projects, significantly boosting the efficiency and engagement of over 100 students.

 ***Ernst and Young (EY), Hyderabad, India***

-Advanced Analyst, Data Engineering						September 2021 – December 2022
+Advanced Analyst, Data Engineering

 - Applied Azure Synapse Analytics & Data Factory tools to orchestrate data workflows, ensuring data integrity and accuracy.
 - Developed a comprehensive Power BI dashboard by translating complex data into actionable insights, empowering clients with real-time access to critical business metrics.